1998 Houston Astros season

 Following the season, Alou (second) and Biggio (fifth) each received Silver Slugger Awards.
 Larry Dierker won two Manager of the Year Awards, one from Baseball America, and another from the BBWAA (Note: Recognized one Manager of the Year for each of the NL and the American League (AL).), the second Astro to win the latter award.
 The Sporting News named general manager Gerry Hunsicker their Executive of the Year, also the second Astro to receive this award.
-Alou finished third in the NL Most Valuable Player (MVP) Award voting, while Biggio ranked fifth.